Political positions of Lisa Murkowski: Donald Trump administration

 In April 2020, Murkowski sent a letter to United States Secretary of Treasury requesting an assurance that oil and gas companies would receive federal loans provided for businesses in the coronavirus stimulus package: "Producing companies and the businesses that contract with them are being impacted not only by the market demand shock from the coronavirus, but also the Russia-Saudi Arabia power struggle against American energy."

 In May 2020, Murkowski requested the Federal Emergency Management Agency (FEMA), United States Department of Health and Human Services (HHS), the United States Department of Agriculture (USDA) and United States Department of the Interior (DOI) unite in the allocation of personal protective equipment (PPE) and COVID-19 tests for federal wildland fire crews.
 Murkowski opined that the "federal government has a unique responsibility to ensure a sufficient supply chain of PPE and rapid testing for all wildfire crews, in coordination with their state counterpart" as a result of the intergovernmental nature of the wildland fire response of the federal government.

 In June 2020, Murkowski agreed with a strong rebuke of Trump's policies, published in The Atlantic, authored by former Defense Secretary James Mattis'.
 Mattis criticized the president for dividing the country, and for improperly using his presidential powers.
 She said the article was "true and honest and necessary and overdue."
 Murkowski also stated that she had reservations about voting for Trump in the 2020 election.
 In return on twitter, Trump pledged to campaign for Murkowski's opponent, "good or bad", in 2022.
-When asked about Trumps' tweet, Murkowski did not walk back her previous comments and said she could not be concerned over a tweet.
+When asked about Trump's tweet, Murkowski did not walk back her previous comments and said she could not be concerned over a tweet.